Management and Operations

 HII Nuclear’s CONOPS Program consists of formal documentation, practices, and actions implementing disciplined and structured operations that support mission success and promote worker, public, and environmental protection.
 Disciplined CONOPS minimizes the likelihood and consequences of human fallibility or technical and organizational system failures.
 Our CONOPS Program supports an Integrated Safety Management (ISM) System by providing real techniques and practices to implement the ISM Core Functions of Develop and Implement Hazard Controls and Perform Work Within Controls, and provide feedback for improvements thorough lessons learned.

 HII has been at the forefront of the Navy nuclear program for 60+ years, providing state-of-the-art services while operating aging facilities that are in some cases more than a century old.
 Our owner/operator approach to conducting complex operations within a heavily populated urban area, along with the high expectations of our customer, drives us to develop maintenance and construction programs that ensure safe and compliant operations in a schedule- and profit-driven environment.
 HII Nuclear has more than 55 years of experience providing technical solutions and expertise to address complex environmental response actions and CONOPS for federal and commercial facilities nationwide, including site remediation, facility decommissioning, environmental restoration; landfills; groundwater treatment; Hazardous, Toxic, and Radioactive Waste (HTRW) management; and regulatory compliance.

 New Nuclear Facility Construction

-SN3 and NNI employ over 4,800 engineers and technical specialists in a wide range of engineering fields for Nuclear Facilities Construction.
+HII Nuclear and HII Mechanical employ over 4,800 engineers and technical specialists in a wide range of engineering fields for Nuclear Facilities Construction.
 They are involved in: